nosana-ci/docs.nosana.io/docs/programs/jobs.md

 ## Instructions

-A number of 8 instruction are defined in the Nosana Jobs program.
+A number of 8 instructions are defined in the Nosana Jobs program.
 To load the program with [Anchor](https://coral-xyz.github.io/anchor/ts/index.html) in `TypeScript`:

 ```typescript